 Through its regional offices, ITU could set up an effective system to provide frequency managers with real-time information on existing and future publications.

+Specialized course on spectrum management, access to radio frequency resource, preparatory process and leading productive conferences of ITU-R will be very helpful for developing countries.

 3 Assistance in developing methodologies for establishing national tables of frequency allocations and spectrum redeployment